Noach: Third reading—Genesis 7:17–8:14

-In the third reading, the rains fell 40 days and 40 nights, the waters swelled 15 cubits above the highest mountains, and all flesh with the merest breath of life died, except for Noah and those with him on the Ark.
+In the third reading, the rains fell 40 days and 40 nights, the waters swelled 15 cubits above the highest mountains, (Note: About 22 feet.) and all flesh with the merest breath of life died, except for Noah and those with him on the Ark.
 When the waters had swelled 150 days, God remembered Noah and the beasts, and God caused a wind to blow and the waters to recede steadily from the earth, and the Ark came to rest on the mountains of Ararat.

-At the end of 40 days, Noah opened the window and sent out a raven, and it went to and fro.
+Forty days after the tops of the mountains were seen, Noah opened the window and sent out a raven, and it went to and fro.
 Then he sent out a dove to see if the waters had decreased from the ground, but the dove could not find a resting place, and returned to the Ark.
 He waited another seven days, and again sent out the dove, and the dove came back toward evening with an olive leaf.
 He waited another seven days and sent out the dove, and it did not return.
 When Noah removed the covering of the Ark, he saw that the ground had dried.
 The third reading and a closed portion end here.